AgentMC/Sao20/Translate/En/Part6.md

 *I do not like the disjunctive way the high-priority iron grid key was hanging just out of reach.
 I do not think it is a trap to lure an intruder into the basement — but if so, they wouldn’t have to lock it, to start with — and I cannot predict what is inside so far.*

-Ronye lifted the line of sight from Tsukigake, rubbing its body against the feet as if sharing the owner's anxiety, to Tiese, and suggested:
+Ronye lifted the line of sight from Tsukigake, rubbing her body against the feet as if sharing the owner's anxiety, to Tiese, and suggested:

 "Hey, Tiese.
 I will check it down, so you can stay here..."